Monday, July 7, 2025

 Where Does the Island Get Its Name?

-Dokdo is a group of volcanic and rocky islands off the Korean east coast.
+Dokdo is a group of volcanic and rocky islands located off the east coast of Korea.
 The island was formerly known as Usando or Gajido.
 Residents who resided on Ulleungdo, the closest island to Dokdo, named it Dokdo in 1882 because they noticed the area’s majority of rocks.
-The name “Dokdo” is taken from the term “dol” or “dok” in the local dialect, which means rock and the term “do,” which is a translation of Chinese characters from the word “seom,” which indicates island.
+The name “Dokdo” is derived from the terms “dol” or “dok” in the local dialect, meaning “rock,” and “do,” which is a translation of the Chinese characters for the word “seom,” indicating an island.

 History of the Island